ibm-cloud-docs/cis/cipher-suites.md

 * Within the `ibmcloud cis domain-settings-update` CLI, set the following variable:

     `ciphers`: An allowlist of ciphers for TLS termination.
 These ciphers must be in the `BoringSSL` format.

-If you want to revert to the default cipher list, use option `-v` default after `-f` ciphers.
-{: note}

 ## Managing cipher suites with the API
 {: #api-manage-cipher-suites}